sjinthehouse/automlForImages/README.md

 This feature is targeted to data scientists with ML knowledge in the Computer Vision space, looking to build ML models using image data in Azure Machine Learning.
 It targets to boost data scientist productivity, while allowing full control of the model algorithm, hyperparameters and training and deployment environments.

 ### Pricing
 Like all Azure ML features, customers incur the costs associated with the Azure resources consumed (for example, compute and storage costs).
-There are no additional fees associated with Azure Machine Learning or AutoML Vision.
+There are no additional fees associated with Azure Machine Learning or AutoML for Images.
 See [Azure Machine Learning pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) for details.

-## How to use AutoML Vision to build models for Vision tasks?
+## How to use AutoML to build models for computer vision tasks?
 AutoML allows you to easily train models for Image Classification, Object Detection & Instance Segmentation on your image data.
 You can control the model algorithm to be used, specify hyperparameter values for your model as well as perform a sweep across the hyperparameter space to generate an optimal model.
-Parameters for configuring your AutoML Vision run are specified using the 'AutoMLVisionConfig' in the Python SDK.
+Parameters for configuring your AutoML run for image related tasks are specified using the 'AutoMLVisionConfig' in the Python SDK.

 ### Select your task type
-AutoML Vision supports the following task types:
+AutoML for Images supports the following task types:
 <ul>
 <li>image-classification</li>
 <li>image-multi-labeling</li>